Diagnostic Data

 Step three of the DBI process involves using informal diagnostic data to develop a hypothesis about WHY the student is not responding.

-If you've determined an intervention isn't working, the next step in the DBI process is to make a change.
-Possible changes include the physical location where the student is working, frequency and duration of the intervention time, or the instructional approach.
+Step four of the DBI process is to make a data-informed adaptation.
+If you've determined an intervention isn't working, consider changing the physical location where the student is working, frequency and duration of the intervention time, or the instructional approach.
 Consider NCII’s taxonomy of intensive interventions when determining possible changes.